thekras45/Capstone_Project/README.md

 ### Phase#7: Conclusion 🏁
 - Write a final conclusion and recommendations (your interpretation of the results).

-### Optional Requirements - Nice to Have 😍
-- Create an interactive dashboard using Plotly.

 ## Final Deliverables 📦
 Each team has to create a capstone project repository with the following files: